praneetloke/docs/content/docs/iac/using-pulumi/continuous-delivery/buildkite.md

       - npm install
       - pulumi up -s $PULUMI_STACK
     plugins:
-      - aws-assume-role-with-web-identity#v1.0.0:
-          role-arn: $AWS_ROLE_ARN

-      # Use setup-pulumi plugin or the Docker plugin to ensure Pulumi is installed.
+      # Use pulumi plugin or the Docker plugin to ensure Pulumi is installed.
       ...
 ```

-### Quickstart Template

-Buildkite has a [CI/CD template](https://buildkite.com/platform/pipelines/templates/iac/pulumi-aws/) for creating AWS infrastructure using Pulumi.

-{{% notes type="info" %}}
-Although the CI/CD template does not use any CI triggers, it could be another way to quickly test things out.
-{{% /notes %}}

 ## Next Steps